MALENE LUNDAHL explores Holland’s fourth largest city

 Here, 69 types of beer are served under the arches of a former church.
 Enjoy the antique statues, musical instruments, posters and other stuff from your great-grandfather’s time.
 Evenings here are packed.

-SJU Jazz podium has staged major international musicians for 30 years.
+SJU Jazz podium has staged major international musicians for more than three decades.
 Many concerts have free admission.